Pacific Southwest, Region 9: Superfund

 Congressional District: 02

-Due to elevated levels of methylmercury in fish, the Nevada State Health Division has issued health advisories recommending no consumption of any fish from Big and Little Washoe Lakes, Lahontan Reservoir, and the Carson River from Dayton downstream to the reservoir.
+Due to elevated levels of methylmercury in fish, the Nevada Division of Health has issued health advisories recommending no consumption of any fish from the Washoe Lakes, Lahontan Reservoir, and the Carson River from Dayton downstream to the reservoir.
 Mercury can cause permanent damage to the nervous system and serious disabilities for developing fetuses and children.
 Catch and release of fish, swimming, and recreation are safe.

 Nevada Department of Environmental Protection site overview: http://ndep.nv.gov/bca/carsonriver/criver_1.htm